Cosmian/mse-cli/documentation/docs/overview.md

 These assumptions remain valid as long as the TEE, namely Intel SGX, and its software stack known as the Trusted Computing Base (TCB) are not subject to severe vulnerabilities.

 See [Security Model](cloud/security.md) for more details or just discover MSE Cloud with [Getting Started](cloud/getting_started.md).

+!!! info "For further use"

+    If writting `home` or `cloud` every time upsets you, you can set the `MSE_DEFAULT_ENV` env variable to one of these values and then just omit that word in the future commands.
+By default, the cli will target this default environment.